travis-ci/docs-travis-ci-com/user/cron-jobs.md

 ---

 **Please note that cron jobs are not enabled by default.
-Please ask us to unlock it for your repository:
+Please ask us to unlock this feature for your repository:
 [support@travis-ci.com](mailto:support@travis-ci.com?subject=Cron)**

 <div id="toc"></div>